The Complete Guide to Mood Trackers (I Tracked My Mood Daily for 2 Years) | Paloma Chiara

 Primary Tools

-• Daylio App: Daily mood and anxiety tracking
+• Daylio App: Daily mood and anxiety level tracking

 • Apple Watch: Step count & exercise minutes